Santxsh27/Simple-E-commerce-website/README.md

-# Simple-E-commerce-website
+# E-Commerce-website-design
-E-commerce website using only html css and js
+Simple Ecommerce website design using only html and css as a project